-The Mental Hygiene Administration's (MHA) Shelter Plus Care Housing Program is a tenant based rental subsidy program.
+The Mental Hygiene Administration's (MHA) Continuum of Care (CoC) Housing Program is a tenant based rental subsidy program.
 The purpose of the program is to provide permanent housing in connection with supportive services to homeless people with disabilities and their families.
-Unlike transitional housing programs, no time limit is placed on tenancy in a Shelter Plus Care assisted unit.
+Unlike transitional housing programs, no time limit is placed on tenancy in a Continuum of Care assisted unit.
 However, rental assistance is contingent on federal Department of Housing and Urban Development (HUD) funding being available.
-MHA’s Shelter Plus Care Housing Program was designed as the housing component of the Maryland Community Criminal Justice Treatment Program (MCCJTP) for those who meet the criteria of homelessness (as defined by HUD) and have a mental disability.
+MHA’s Continuum of Care Housing Program was designed as the housing component of the Maryland Community Criminal Justice Treatment Program (MCCJTP) for those who meet the criteria of homelessness (as defined by HUD) and have a mental disability.
 The goal of the program is to break the cycle of recidivism for individuals who end up in the criminal justice system as a result of being homeless.

 Person to Contact for this Program